 Trader’s Notebook: S&P 500

 Half an hour before the closing bell.
-The S&P 500 E-mini futures rose to a higher high near 6869.25.
-So far, price has bld near the high rather than retreating sharply.
+The S&P 500 futures continued to rise during the session, reaching into the 6960s.

 Waves Now Underway